drduh/macOS-Security-and-Privacy-Guide/README.md

 This is a privacy risk, so remove networks from the list in **System Preferences** > **Network** > **Advanced** when they're no longer needed.

-Also see [Signals from the Crowd: Uncovering Social Relationships through Smartphone Probes](http://conferences.sigcomm.org/imc/2013/papers/imc148-barberaSP106.pdf) (pdf) and [Wi-Fi told me everything about you](http://confiance-numerique.clermont-universite.fr/Slides/M-Cunche-2014.pdf) (pdf).
+Also see [Signals from the Crowd: Uncovering Social Relationships through Smartphone Probes](https://conferences.sigcomm.org/imc/2013/papers/imc148-barberaSP106.pdf) (pdf) and [Wi-Fi told me everything about you](http://confiance-numerique.clermont-universite.fr/Slides/M-Cunche-2014.pdf) (pdf).

 Saved Wi-Fi information (SSID, last connection, etc.) can be found in `/Library/Preferences/SystemConfiguration/com.apple.airport.preferences.plist`

-You may wish to [spoof the MAC address](https://en.wikipedia.org/wiki/MAC_spoofing) of your network card before connecting to new and untrusted wireless networks to mitigate passive fingerprinting:
+You may wish to [spoof the MAC address](https://en.wikipedia.org/wiki/MAC_spoofing) of the network card before connecting to new and untrusted wireless networks to mitigate passive fingerprinting:

 ```shell
 $ sudo ifconfig en0 ether $(openssl rand -hex 6 | sed 's%\(..\)%\1:%g; s%.$%%')
 ```

-It is also good to know that macOS will store your Wi-FI SSID and passwords in NVRAM, because Recovery mode needs access to restore from the internet.
-When you need to pass your Mac along, be sure to either clear NVRAM or de-authenticate your Mac from your Apple account, which will clear the NVRAM.
+It is also good to know that macOS will store Wi-FI SSIDs and passwords in NVRAM, because Recovery Mode needs access to restore from the Internet.
+Be sure to either clear NVRAM or de-authenticate your Mac from your Apple account, which will clear the NVRAM, before passing a Mac along.
 (Resetting the SMC will clear some of the NVRAM, but not all.)

 **Note** MAC addresses will reset to hardware defaults on each boot.